 In total, some 19 million cubic metres of stone and sand will be excavated from the seabed.
 This will be used to establish approximately three square kilometres of new natural areas on Lolland and, to a lesser extent, on Fehmarn.

-The project was developed in the conceptual phase.
+The project was developed in preliminary deaign phase.